pauln17/htn23-challenge/README.md

 One of the challenging tasks were lining up the height of the cards because the event descriptions varied in length.
 It took me a day or two to experiment with different approaches, such as using bootstrap rows and columns, to set the height of each column equal to the height of the longest card.
 I think the best thing I learned here, was to take a break and do something else, because my solution came from a random conversation with a friend.
 I ended up using CSS grids which enabled me to create dynamic columns based on the height of the cards.

 Additionally, running `npm i` gave all sort of unfamiliar errors, thus I had been using `--legacy-peer-deps` to install new libraries.
 This had no effect on my website but I wanted to resolve the issue in case there were unexpected issues later on.
 Upon googling a few of the errors, I learned about Yarn and implemented it.
 Yarn would automatically deal with a variety of tasks including updating packages and et cetera.
 However, there were still problems remaining as error messages regarding my current libraries popped up when I tried to install certain libraries.
 I was able to solve this by debugging the error messages and had realized that I needed other packages, which I used Yarn to install, fixing the problem.

+Overall, I had a lot of small errors through the project that took me one or two+ hours to debug.
+The general mentality I used approaching these types of issues were as following:

+- Stepping through the code, visualizing and explaining out loud what it is that the code is doing, and then what I want it to do.
+- Check the syntax
+- Implementing another version of the code
+- Repeat

 ### Technologies
 I did not have a particular technology stack in mind when I started the project since I lacked experience.
 However, I gained a better understanding of the required technologies and learned as I built the project.
 The technologies I ended up using throughout the program are: `React, HTML/CSS, JS, Bootstrap, Firebase Authentication`.